 The drain return line meets the line coming in from the skimmer assembly.
 It may be loose at that connection which can be under the deck.
 Water on the deck near the area where the connections meet can indicate a leak in that area.

 Call Aquaman Leak Detection if your pool lost water overnight.
 We offer fast service to repair leaks, including loose fittings under your deck.
-Our state-of-the-art ultrasound equipment will locate an under deck leak identifying the section in need of repair without pulling apart the whole deck.
+Our state-of-the-art ultrasound equipment will locate a leak under a slab by identifying the section in need of repair without pulling apart the whole deck.
 We will also dive and check your drain system.
 You do not have to empty the pool.

-Aquaman Leak Detection serves Brevard County and 10 neighboring counties in Central Florida.
+Aquaman Leak Detection serves Brevard County and all of Florida with precise service.